JADE-V-V/JADE/docs/source/usage/configuration.rst

     :width: 400

 This sheet contains the paths of nuclear data library index files for the various codes.
+It is the users responsibility to ensure these are configured correctly, and that in the case of comparisons between codes that the xsdir files are equivalent.
+For a more detailed description of these files, refer to the appropriate documentation for each code

 .. warning::
     Do not use invalid filename characters (e.g. ``"\"``) in the names assigned to the